 Also, cats love to play with string.
 It’s a famous and favored visual image to see a feline curled up with a ball of wool.
 Sometimes, however, the game goes a little too far.
 Picture the scene.
 Your cat is contently playing with a ball of wool, chasing it around the floor.
 Sooner or later they’ll pounce, and capture their ‘prey.’
 How a cat reacts at this point depends on their personality.
 If this were a mouse, some cats would bat it around, and others would eat it.
 If your cat falls into the latter category, they may eat the wool.

 Even a basic toy that utilizes string can excite and confuse a cat.
 They may not differentiate between the string and the cloth toy attached to it.
 Any play that involves string should always be supervised, for your cat’s safety.
-Another explanation for eating string, as International Cat Care explains, is Pica.
+Another explanation for eating string is Pica.

 This is a medical condition where cats feel compelled to eat non-food items.
 Siamese cats, and other oriental breeds, are particularly susceptible to Pica.
 This is how they have ended up with the nickname of ‘wool eaters.’
 If your cat is not such a, they may have a nutrient deficiency in their diet.

 Why is Eating String So Dangerous for Cats?